gturri/nspages/_tests/README.md

 * Download Dokuwiki (and cache it locally)
 * Install it on your local web server along with some test pages (it will do it as root to ensure it can write)
+* Download the selenium driver
 * Use maven to run selenium tests

+(if all tests fails it's probably because the selenium maven plugin or the selenium driver is outdated.
+Updating both to the latest version will likely fix the issue)

 Optionally, you can also generate a dashboard to get more detailled results with